 Study sites are strongly encouraged to have their local CABs review their sitesspecific consent forms.
 This review should include, but should not be limited to, issues of cultural competence, local language considerations, and the level of understandability.

-The sample informed consent form includes instructions throughout the document for developing specific content.
+The sample informed consent forms include instructions throughout the documents for developing specific content.